Middle ear infection

 Symptoms of a middle ear infection can vary in severity and nature between individuals and can differ depending on the specific type of middle ear infection: acute otitis media or chronic otitis media.

 Symptoms of an acute otitis media include ear pain, a feeling of fullness in the ear, fever, chills and hearing loss.
-Infants and young children may tug at their ear, ...more symptoms »
+Infants and young ...more symptoms »

 Middle ear infection: Treatments